Q&A (Questions for the Author)

 I don’t believe addiction is a “chronic relapsing brain disease” as it has been designated by the NIAAA.
 It is a dependence – a habit – that is the result of deep learning in the brain that creates well-worn synaptic connections that result from repeatedly doing something.
 Addictive patterns are often triggered by stress, isolation, family dysfunction, trauma, and many other issues.
 Addiction can be UNLEARNED by forging stronger synaptic pathways through better habits (attractive alternatives).
 There is a lot of financial interest involved with peddling the disease theory.
 Addiction is a ‘symptom’ of something underlying that needs to be addressed.

 When the American Medical Association (AMA) designated addiction a disease in 1956, it paved the way for research projects and funding by big money organizations like the National Institute of Health and the National Institute of Drug Abuse.
 We are peddled a huge lie by big pharma and the multi-billon dollar treatment industry.
-That lie says addiction and mental health diagnoses are diseases you cannot ever fully be free of.
+That lie says addiction and mental health diagnoses are diseases you cannot overcome.
 I know that is not true.
 Calling addiction a disease actually makes people feel disempowered and gives them excuse (“relapse is part of recovery”).
 The treatment industry has not delivered any improvement in outcomes over the past 25 years.

 I believe people should pray and seek God first, seek wise people they trust, and come up with a comprehensive recovery plan.
 Treatment should not be a cookie-cutter approach and everyone’s strategy will look different.
 In general, I do not support the use of benzodiazepines or medication assisted programs such as methadone or suboxone.
 A short-term supervised suboxone taper may be helpful to alleviate cravings and withdraw in the acute phase of recovery, and antagonist medications that help reduce cravings for alcohol or opiates may be helpful, but the goal should be to eventually taper off.
 Many providers are providing long-term courses of opioid replacement medication to clients with no taper plan or hope of discontinuing the medication.
 Some of these drugs, like methadone, can have intense side effects, be almost as addictive and the drug they are replacing, and do not allow the individual to experience complete freedom.
 As far as other medication goes, an individual should seek medical advice and weigh the risks and benefits of taking any prescribed medication.

 I can honestly say that the morning of 8-22-03 when I prayed a sincere prayer of repentance and surrender, there has not been ONE DAY that I have been jonesing for a drink, that I’ve been tempted, had a craving, or thought a drink or a beer would be a good idea.
-Even when my husband and I went through a devastating blow to our marriage in 2011, I did not even think about drinking.
-God radically freed me of the physical and mental aspects of addiction on 8-22-03 and freed me of craving, obsession, and preoccupation with drinking (and smoking!
+Even when my husband and I went through a devastating blow to our marriage in 2011, I did not consider drinking.
+God delivered radical freedom from the physical and mental aspects of addiction on 8-22-03 and removed craving, obsession, and preoccupation with drinking (and smoking!
 I quit that the same day as well).
 I had been trying to quit for the past four years and had failed repeatedly.
-Once I sincerely repented and wanted alcohol out of my life more than anything, He met me with His grace.
+Once I sincerely repented and came to the end of myself, He met me with His grace.

 Harriet the Spy by Louise Fitzhugh